Next Avenue Logo

 Nevertheless, if you believe that less is more, then small can indeed be beautiful.
 But to get to that decision point, you will need to declutter in a big way because you won't have walk-in closets, an attic or a basement to store your stuff anymore.
 For many retirees, this can be difficult, although often quite liberating.

-John F. Wasik is a regular Next Avenue contributor, author of 19 books and writer of the Substack newsletter “Refinement.”
+John F. Wasik is a Next Avenue contributor and author of the Substack newsletter “Refinement,” where he is serializing his 20th book, “The Natural Neighborhood.”
 Read More

 Advertisement